Juji Nakada: Central Gospel Mission (1900–1904)

 In 1900 Nakada left the Methodist church and founded the Central Gospel Mission (Chuo Fukuin Dendokan) in Jinbo-cho in central Tokyo.
-The Cowmans arrived in Japan on 1 February 1901 as the first missionaries of the Pilgrim Holiness church.
+The Cowmans left for Japan on 1 February 1901 as the first missionaries of the Pilgrim Holiness church.
 (Bundy 711) Soon after the arrival of the Cowmans, Nakada helped establish the Tokyo Bible Institute (later Tokyo Bible Seminary) and became its first president.
 The goal of the mission group, which by 1902 included Ernest and Julia Kilbourne and their three children, was to "establish self-supporting, self-governing, and self-propagating churches on the William Taylor model" (Bundy 711).
 The hall held Bible classes in the daytime and was the venue for evangelistic services in the evening.
 (Goodman 49) By 1903 the Central Gospel Mission had outgrown its hall and relocated to a new building in Kashiwagi, Yodobashi-cho.

 Oriental Missionary Society (1904–1917)

 In 1904 the name was changed to the Oriental Missionary Society (Toyo senkyokai) with an enlarged focus on all of East Asia, including Korea and China.
 A conflict between Cowman and Nakada over the leadership of the OMS resulted in a split in 1911, with the Cowmans heading the OMS and Nakada as the head of the new Japan Holiness Church (Nihon seikyodan).
 While there would be reconciliation later, there was lasting damage in the relationship.